All Episodes

 I made a point yesterday that I think has been illustrated in a news story today.

-So let me take advantage of her bringing that up and do that next when we get back.
+So let me take advantage of her bringing that up and do that next till we get back.

 Don't go away.

-Gonna stick with the telephones, folks, and I'll get to the um story that uh well I talked about slavery yesterday.
+Gonna stick with the telephones, folks, and I'll get to the story that, well, I talked about slavery yesterday.

 There's a story today that hooks to it.